Xeverous/the_website/website/pages/cpp/utility/cheatsheets.rst

   - free - must be a free function
   - member - must be a member function
-  - free, member - can be both free function and member function, no recommendation
+  - both - can be both free function and member function, no recommendation
   - recommended free - can be both a free function and a member function, recommended free function
   - recommended member - can be both a free function and a member function, recommended member function
   - \- - can not be overloaded